EasternJournalist/pipeline/README.md

 Exception behaviors (Click to expand)
 </summary>

-- Behavior of the node that raises an exception
-  - *Stops processing*: The node will no longer handle any further inputs.
-  - *Cannot automatically recover*: The node is considered "dead" for the remainder of the pipeline’s lifetime.
+- The node that raises an exception will *stop processing* and is considered "dead" for the remainder of the pipeline’s lifetime.
-- Propagation of exceptions in the pipeline
-  - *Downstream nodes continue working*: Exceptions are passed along as results without stopping downstream nodes.
+- Downstream nodes *continue working*.
+Exceptions are passed along as results without stopping downstream nodes.
-  - *Result order is preserved*: Exceptions occupy the position corresponding to their input, maintaining the overall output order.
+- *Result order is preserved*.
+Exceptions occupy the position corresponding to their input, maintaining the overall output order.
-- Handling in the main thread and default behavior
-  - *Default behavior if uncaught*: An uncaught ExceptionInNode will typically exit the pipeline context, shutting down all nodes and terminating the program.
-This prevents partially failed nodes from silently continuing.
-  - Continuing after an exception: You can catch ExceptionInNode in the main thread to allow the pipeline to keep running.
+- An *uncaught* `ExceptionInNode` will typically exit the pipeline context, shutting down all nodes and terminating the program.
+This prevents partially failed nodes from silently continuing. *If catching* `ExceptionInNode` in the main thread, it will allow the pipeline to keep running.
-- Effect of exceptions on different component types
+- Whether the pipeline can continue processing after an exception depends on the type of component where the exception occurred:
   - *Redundant components* (e.g., Parallel):
     - Only the failing worker stops.
     - Other parallel workers continue processing their tasks.